-1. Modern air transport using craft t requires a good deal of power to stay in the air, ?
-2. An aircra aft must have several eng gines, ?
-3. Air trans port uses more fuel to c arry a ton ov er a distanc e of a mile than land or water transport, ?

-4. The earliest form of air transport was balloons,?
-5. Small balloons released from air-Fields are observed to obtain the direction and strength of the wind,?
+1. Modern air transport using craft requires a good de al of power to stay in the air, ?
+2. An aircraft must have several engines, ?
+3. Air transport uses more fuel to carry a ton over a dista nce of a mile than land or water transport,?
+4. The earliest form of air transport was balloons, ?
+5. Small balloons released from air-Fields are observed ed to obtain the direction and strength of the wind,?
 6. By 1918 they were no longer unreliable things capable of only shot flights, ?
 7. After World War II, bigger and faster airliners were introduced, ?
-8. Modern turbo-jet airliners need a run of nearly two miles long to take off, 9.
-They may also be useful for travel in roadless countries,?
+8. Modern turbo-jet airliners need a run of nearly two miles long to take off, ?
+9. They may also be useful for travel in roadless countrie s,?

 Task 3.
 Write out from the text above the events which took place in the indicated period of time.

+- 1. 1884

-1. 1884 2.
-World War I 3.
-1950 4.
-1947 Task 5.
+- 2. World War I

+- 3. 1950

+- 4. 1947

+Task 4.
+Read the text again.
+Entitle each part.

+Task 5.
 Complete the sentences.

-1. It is for this reason that air transport than land or water transport.
-2 for air transport also tend to make it expensive.
-2 for air transport also tend to make it expensive.
-3. "Free balloons" without engines are forced to 4.
-The ending of the war meant that thousands of were available.
-5. The first regular public air service from London to Paris was started in 6.
-Air freight is expensive but is often thought worth while for such goods as, as well as for things urgently needed such as spare parts for machinery, 7 is very valuable for carrying passengers and mail.
-7 is very valuable for carrying passengers and mail.
-8. Modern turbo-jet airliners need to take off, but helicopters can use small fields, platforms mounted on ships and the flat tops of buildings.
+1. It is for this reason that air transport than land or wa ter transport.
+2 for air transport also tend to make it expensive. alloons" without engines are forced to 4.
+The en ding of the war meant that thousands of were available.
+5. The fi est regular public air service from London to Paris was started in ght is expensive but is often thought worth while for such goods as, as well as for things urgently needed such as spare parts for nachinery, 7 machinery, is very valuable for carrying passengers and mail.
+8. Modern turbo-jet airliners need to take off, but helicopters car use small fields, platforms mounted on ships and the flat tops of buildings.
 9. So the problem was to develop an aircraft combining the advantages of the helicopter with